countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

   * Read about our [ops](../engineering/OPERATIONS.md) and [coding standards](../engineering/CODING_STANDARDS.md).
   * Complete the [training exercises](../engineering/TRAINING.md) following these practices and get a team member to code review it using a feature branch and pull request.
-  * Get invites from your team members on Trello (link), GitHub (link) and BitBucket (link) for the projects you'll be working on.

 Share your username with your manager on these platforms so you can be invited into specific projects:
   * [Trello](https://trello.com/b/gycu4ydQ/opportunity-road-map)